janholstjensen/rdkit4excel/doc/INSTALL.md

 The above Python 2.7 tools are OK for Python 3 as well.
 We only use the MIDL compiler to build a type library and that is independent of the Python version.

-Example build (your path to the vcvarsall.bat file will be different):
+Example build in an administrator command prompt (your path to the vcvarsall.bat file will be different):

 ```
 C:\Windows\system32>cd \Users\jan\rdkit4excel\src